History

 Major Clear Lake renovations

-Major renovations on Clear Lake cabin, with member Inge Sullivan as key contractor.
-Total cost $80,000.
+Major renovations on Clear Lake cabin, with member Inge Sullivan as key contractor—carrying forward the renovation plan after rebuild plans were shelved due to the building moratorium.

 35th Anniversary Celebration